 - Committees working on projects should meet seperately from the regular GSA meeting and report back to the GSA.
 This ensures that gsa members no interested in the project still have a place in meetings, while allowing committees to get more specifc work completed

-Sample Mission Statements
+Develop Mission and Vision Statements